gearsngenes/Atomic-Agentic/README.md

 5. **Composability & Orchestration:** Advanced agent classes can build structures composed of other agents or orchestrations of agents.
 These composite agents can themselves be treated as singular agents, enabling scalable, hierarchical, and collaborative workflows.

-### Inspiration from Nature: Agents as Atoms & Molecules
-The inspiration for Atomic-Agentic comes from chemistry:
-- **LLMs = Atomic Nuclei:** The LLM is the nucleus at the center of each agent, holding it together and providing its core intelligence.
-- **Agents = Atoms & Molecules:** Each agent is like an atom, with its own identity and properties.
-When agents interact or bond, they form molecules—composite agents or orchestrations with emergent behaviors.
-- **Tools/Plugins = Electrons:** The tools and plugins registered to agents are like electrons orbiting atoms and molecules.
-They enable agents to interact with their environment and with each other, just as electrons drive chemical reactions and bonding.

-This chemistry-inspired, OOP-friendly design makes it easy to build, extend, and orchestrate agentic AI systems that are modular, reusable, and platform-agnostic.

 ## Repository Structure

 ```